 - According to a 2016 report from the Office of Suicide Prevention, while veterans account for only 8.5% of the U.S. population, 18% of all adult suicides in the U.S. are veterans, or about 20 veteran suicides per day.

-These numbers paint a sobering picture: Suicide is the second leading cause of death among services members, and one of the leading causes of death among veterans.
+These numbers paint a sobering picture: Suicide is the second leading cause of death among service members, and one of the leading causes of death among veterans.

 A History Of Recent Military Efforts To Combat Suicide In Military Communities